 California Penal Code 3455 and Its Requirements

-California Penal Code § 3455 describes what happens when the county or its officers believe that a felon has broken the terms of their supervisory agreement.
-A police officer can arrest the person without a warrant, and then the county must draft a petition to the court system for the revocation of the felon’s supervisory arrangement.
+California Penal Code § 3455 describes what happens when the county or its hearing officers believe that a felon has broken the terms of their supervisory agreement.
+A police officer can arrest the person without a warrant.
+Then the County Probation Departments must draft a petition to the court system for the revocation of the felon’s supervisory arrangement.

 Information the County Must Include In Its Petition